 We recently wrote an article outlining the law in the state of Texas with regard to liability waivers for injuries to children.
-You can view that article by clicking here:

 In short, the fact that the parents of a child may have signed a liability waiver does not necessarily completely release the facility for acts of negligence when a child may have been injured.

 Fortunately, many fitness facilities believe that their paperwork resolved some of the claims for injury to a child when they were improperly supervised.
 Many even have the gall to suggest that the child themselves were responsible or even the child’s parents.